SuiteTea/Style-Guides/style-guide.md

 ### Naming
 - Constants use `ALL_CAPS`
 - Variables use `snake_case`
-- Functions use `camalCase`
+- Global/helper functions use `snake_case`
-- PHP Classes and JavaScript Object Classes use `StudlyCaps`
+- PHP Class and Javascript Object methods use `camalCase`
-- Private variables and functions are prefixed with an underscore
+- PHP Classes and Javascript Object Classes use `StudlyCaps`

 ### Documentation